Turf Moor: Records

 Turf Moor has been Burnley's home ground since 1883.
-This unbroken service makes the stadium the second-longest continuously used ground in English professional football, behind Preston North End's Deepdale.
-Burnley are one of the best supported sides in English football per capita, with average attendances of 20,000 in the Premier League in a town of approximately 73,000 inhabitants.
+This unbroken service makes it the second-longest continuously used stadium in English professional football, behind Preston North End's Deepdale.
+Burnley are one of the best supported sides in English football per capita, with average attendances of around 21,000 in the Premier League in a town of approximately 78,000 inhabitants.

 The highest attendance recorded at Turf Moor is 54,775 for a match against Huddersfield Town in the FA Cup third round on 23 February 1924.
-In an FA Cup fifth round replay game against Bradford City in 1960, there was an official attendance of 52,850.
-Some of the gates were broken down, and many uncounted fans went into the ground.
-The highest attendance at a league match is 52,869 against Blackpool in the First Division on 11 October 1947.
-The lowest attendance recorded is 400 for the Second Division fixtures against Barnsley and Gainsborough Trinity on 30 March 1901 and 8 March 1902, respectively.
-The highest seasonal average attendance for Burnley was 33,621 in the First Division in 1947–48, while the lowest average home attendance was 1,500 in 1902–03 in the Second Division.
+During an FA Cup fifth-round replay against Bradford City in 1960, the official attendance was recorded as 52,850.
+However, some of the gates were broken down, allowing a large number of uncounted fans to enter the ground.
+The highest attendance at a league match is 52,869 against Blackpool on 11 October 1947, during the 1947–48 First Division season, which also saw Burnley record their highest seasonal average attendance of 33,621.

 Transport

 Turf Moor is approximately 0.5 mi east of Burnley's town centre.
 The ground sits adjacent to the A671 and A6114 roads, and near to the M65 motorway.
 As most of the stadium's surrounding streets have parking restrictions on matchday, away supporters are advised to park at the cricket club or to use the car parks in the area.
 The closest railway station to the ground is Burnley Manchester Road, which is a 15-minute walk from Turf Moor.
-The other train station is Burnley Central, which is a 20-minute walk away and is mainly served by local trains.
+The other railway station is Burnley Central, which is a 20-minute walk away and is mainly served by local trains.
 The Burnley bus station is relatively close to the ground; a bus ride to Turf Moor takes about five minutes.